rajs24/sbt-covid19-tracker/README.md

 # Getting Started
 # Spring Boot - Coronavirus COVID-19 Live Tracker Application
-### This project developed using the following Spring boot, Thymeleaf, Datatable, CSV, RestTemplate.
+* This project developed using the Spring boot, Thymeleaf, Datatable, CSV, RestTemplate.
-* The app used to fetch the live data of Coronavirus from JHU CCSE
+* This app used to fetch the live data of Coronavirus from JHU CCSE
 * This web application displays the details of total confirmed cases, total death cases, and recovered cases around the world.

 ## Access the covid-19 live tracker application